storyblok/storyblok-svelte/README.md

 `@storyblok/svelte` helps you connect your Svelte project to Storyblok by:

-- Providing the `getStoryblokApi` function to interact with the Storyblok APIs, using the [storyblok-js-client](https://github.com/storyblok/storyblok-js-client)
+- Providing the `getStoryblokApi` function to interact with the Storyblok APIs, using the [storyblok-js-client](https://github.com/storyblok/storyblok-js-client);
-- Enabling real-time editing through the [Storyblok Bridge](https://www.storyblok.com/docs/Guides/storyblok-latest-js?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte)
+- Enabling real-time editing through the [Storyblok Bridge](https://www.storyblok.com/docs/Guides/storyblok-latest-js?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte);
-- Providing the `StoryblokComponent`, which allows you to connect your components to the Storyblok Visual Editor
+- Providing the `StoryblokComponent`, which allows you to connect your components to the [Storyblok Visual Editor](https://www.storyblok.com/docs/editor-guides/visual-editor?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte).

 ### Installation